 The International Institute of Islamic Thought has a large body of followers and mailing lists.
 The selected blog posts will be shared widely on social media and IIIT website as well as in our mass distributions.

-If interested, submit your blog post to email@example.com no later than September 30, 2022, along with full name, country, and affiliation.
+If interested, submit your blog post to firstname.lastname@example.org along with full name, country, and affiliation.
+We are accepting the blog posts on a rolling basis.
 The blog post should be saved as a Word document with the file title in the following format: First Name_Last Name_Topic.

 For questions and inquiries, please reach out to the email listed above.

 -Ilham Nasser, Director of Human Development Program, AEMS, IIIT

 -Saulat Pervez, Researcher, IIIT